nemo-cluster/jumphost/README.md

 ### sudo

-Adds group in `sudo/vars/main.yml` to sudo file.
+Adds the group defined in `sudo/vars/main.yml` to the sudo file.
 Users in this group should be able to use `sudo`.

 > ***WARNING:*** ONLY ADD ADMIN USER TO THIS GROUP!

 ### autoupdate

-Enables auto update of the system.
-Since the host has only a minimal installation you can update all packages without any problems.
-If you want to make sure, that Ansible does not get updated and want only security updates to be installed automatically change `upgrade_type` to `security`.
+Enables the automatic update of the system.
+Since the host has minimal installation, you can upgrade all packages without any problems.
+If you want to ensure that Ansible is not upgraded and only security updates should be installed automatically, change `upgrade_type` to `security`.

 ### ssh

 This role does three things:

-* Enables `ClientAliveInterval`, so that your connection does not get lost if used with `sshuttle`.
+* Enables `ClientAliveInterval` so that the connection is not lost when used with `sshuttle` for example.
 * Disables `root` login: `PermitRootLogin no`
 * Disables SFTP connections: `Subsystem sftp`

 ### fail2ban

-Currently the role `fail2ban` only installs and starts `fail2ban`.
+Currently, the `fail2ban` role only installs and starts `fail2ban`.

 ### extra-tools

-This role installs some extra tools.
+This role installs some additional tools.
 You can add your own tools here.
-But you shouldn't install to many tools, since you should use this host only as a jump host.
-In the time of writing the following tools are installed:
+However, you should not install too many tools as you should only use this host as a jump host.
+At the time of writing, the following tools are installed:

 * bash-completion
 * fish